Accelerating industrial electrification

 Together with its business partners, VTT has developed a solution that can bring a significant reduction in carbon dioxide emissions in the production of cement and quicklime.
 As one of the ingredients for concrete, cement is the world's most used building material and is responsible for around 7% of the world's carbon dioxide emissions.

-Case: Vantaa Energy – Strategic cooperation with VTT enables path to carbon neutrality
+Case: Vantaa Energy – path to carbon neutrality

 Watch the video to learn about how the close strategic partnership between Vantaa Energy and VTT has helped the energy company become a forerunner in creating a carbon neutral circular economy energy system.